Hello World in C++

 Comments in C++

-First thing we need to learn are comments.
-Let's see code:
+The first thing we need to learn is comments.
+Let's see the code:

 I've added several comments.
-Comment is the text that compiler will ignore - so we can put there remarks for your teammates or for youself for the future.
-Comment that starts with // works till the end of the line. /* */ is the block comment and it can have several lines.
+Comment is the text that compiler will ignore - so you can put remarks for your teammates or for yourself for the future.
+A comment that starts with // works till the end of the line. /* */ is the block comment and it can have several lines.

 Now we can use just cout (and any other symbols from standard namespace).
 Later we'll use our own namespaces.
 And we'll talk about namespaces in future tutorials.